yatesco/seafile-docs/maintain/backup_recovery.md

 This command backup the data directory to `/backup/data/haiwen`.

-Important: The ID in `ccnet/ccnet.conf` must be consistent with the SHA1 value of `ccnet/mykey.peer`.
-So do not forget to copy `ccnet/mykey.peer`.

 ## Restore from backup ##

 Now supposed your primary seafile server is broken, you're switching to a new machine.
 Using the backup data to restore your Seafile instance:

 1. Copy `/backup/data/haiwen` to the new machine.
 Let's assume the seafile deployment location new machine is also `/data/haiwen`.
 2. Restore the database.
-3. Run seaf-fsck tool to check data integrity on the new machine.
+3. Since database and data are backed up separately, they may become a little inconsistent with each other.
+To correct the potential inconsistency, run seaf-fsck tool to check data integrity on the new machine.
 See [seaf-fsck documentation](seafile_fsck.md).

 ### Restore the databases